NorskRegnesentral/vargrest/README.md

 variogram estimation.
 The sigma keyword specifies the range of the gaussian kernel in number of cells.
 Default is sigma = 10.0.

-- **Resample_dz** floating point value describing the resampling density in meters.
+- **resample_dz** floating point value describing the resampling density in meters.
 Resampling refers to the pre-processing step which maps the Delft3D-based grid onto a lattice grid.
 Default is 0.25.

+- **full_qc** boolean flag to include full set of quality control data.
+Default is False.